-As part of Phase I of the project, the applicant conducted biological surveys of the project area to characterize the vegetation communities and identify any special status species.
+The applicant conducted biological surveys of the project area to characterize the vegetation communities and identify any special status species.
 These surveys generally found that the area surrounding the cable route was heavily disturbed by human use and contained little vegetation.
-Vegetation that was present consisted largely of invasive species, including iceplant, crystalline ice plant (Mesembryanthemum crystallinum), saltgrass, Bermuda grass (Cynodon dactylon), Mexican fan palm (Washingtonia robusta), tree tobacco (Nicotiana glauca), sea lavender (Limonium perezii), and other landscaping species.
+Vegetation that was present consisted largely of invasive species, including iceplant, crystalline ice plant (Mesembryanthemum crystallinum), saltgrass, Bermuda grass (Cynodon dactylon), Mexican fan palm (Washingtonia robusta), tree tobacco (Nicotiana glauca), sea lavender

+(Limonium perezii), and other landscaping species.
 No special status species plant or wildlife species was observed.
 In the restored southern foredune habitat, field surveys observed several plant species that are both typical and atypical of this vegetation community: ragweed (Ambrosia artemisiifolia), mulefat (Baccharis salicifolia), dune buckwheat (Eriogonum parvifolium), California sagebrush (Artemisia californica), brittlebush (Encelia californica), lemonade berry (Rhus integrifolia), and telegraph weed (Heterotheca grandiflora).
 Although no special status species were observed in this area during the biological surveys, the El Segundo blue butterfly, federally listed as endangered, has been documented in this area.
 The butterfly is solely dependent on dune buckwheat at all stages of its lifecycle.
-Field surveys conducted for the project found several small patches of vegetation including dune buckwheat in the restored habitat area west of South Marine Drive.
+Field surveys conducted for the project found several small patches of vegetation including dune buckwheat in the restored habitat area west of South Marine Drive (see Exhibit 15).

-The proposed project includes installation of cable adjacent to areas considered both potential and documented El Segundo blue butterfly habitat: vegetated southern foredune habitat and unvegetated sandy beach areas.
-Potential impacts include both direct impacts to critical habitat for the butterfly (i.e., individual plants or patches of dune buckwheat) and vegetated foredune habitat, and indirect impacts from dust, noise and other disturbance associated with construction vehicles, terrestrial cable installation, and equipment staging.
-To minimize the potential for impacts to the El Segundo blue butterfly, the EIR requires Mitigation Measure TBIO-1 that requires the applicant to retain a qualified biologist to conduct pre-construction presence/absence protocol survey of the conduit alignment including a 300 foot buffer.
+The proposed project includes installation of cable through areas considered both potential and documented El Segundo blue butterfly habitat, vegetated southern foredune habitat and unvegetated sandy beach areas.
+Potential impacts include both direct impacts to critical habitat for the butterfly (i.e., individual plants or patches of dune buckwheat) and vegetated foredune habitat, and indirect impacts from dust, noise and other disturbance associated with construction vehicles, equipment and personnel associated with HDD activities, terrestrial cable installation and staging.
+To minimize impacts to El Segundo blue butterfly, the applicant proposes to install the terrestrial cable using HDD for approximately 2,165 ft through the restored dune habitat where the butterfly has been observed.
+The remaining 1900 feet of terrestrial cable between the beach manhole and the intersection with West Imperial Highway would be installed using open trenching methods (see Exhibit 14).
+To further minimize the potential for impacts to the El Segundo blue butterfly, the EIR requires Mitigation Measure TBIO-1 that requires the applicant to retain a qualified biologist to conduct pre-construction presence/absence protocol survey of the conduit alignment including a 300 foot buffer.
 The biologist would map all areas where dune buckwheat is present and project-related activities including parking, staging, storage and access would occur outside this buffered area.
 The measure also states that where feasible, installation of terrestrial conduit within 300 feet of suitable butterfly habitat should occur between September and June, outside the flight period of adult El Segundo blue butterflies.
 Mitigation measure TBIO-2 requires that the applicant provide environmental awareness training for all project personnel that includes the location of all sensitive biological resources, identification of special status species that could be present, and how to avoid impacts to these resources.